Curriculum

 Audio quality enhancement

-Designed low-latency deep learning pipelines for real-time audio enhancement, including preprocessing, model architecture, evaluation workflows, and deployment-oriented constraints.
-Relevant to AI product development where latency, reliability, and user-facing quality matter.
+Low-latency deep learning pipelines for real-time audio enhancement, covering preprocessing, model architecture, evaluation workflows, and deployment-oriented constraints — relevant to AI product development where latency, reliability, and user-facing quality matter.

 Real time audio denoising

-Designed low-latency deep learning pipelines for real-time audio denoising, including preprocessing, model architecture, and evaluation workflows.
+Low-latency deep learning pipelines for real-time audio denoising, covering preprocessing, model architecture, and evaluation workflows.

 Urban Soundscape index modelling